mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 	// Forces the send form to be displayed as a modal. http.HandleFunc("/send-modal/submit", writeJSON(formData))

-	// Serves the icon for the App. http.HandleFunc("/static/icon.png", writeData("image/png", iconData))
+	// Serves the icon for the app. http.HandleFunc("/static/icon.png", writeData("image/png", iconData))

 	http.ListenAndServe(":8080", nil)